 Admission to the school during the school year depends on whether or not there are places available.
-All year groups in Reception and Key Stage 1 have 30 places.
-Key Stage 2 classes have 32 places.
+KS1 and the Reception class have 30 places each, and KS2 have 32 places each.
 Applications must be made directly to the school on a form available from the school.